khaume/analytics_interview_test/README.md

 `target.pkl` contains the actual production from the portfolio for the same time range.

 ##  Task
-Your task is to create a Python class with an `sklearn`-style API (at least `fit`, `predict`, and `score` methods should be implemented) to predict the actual production based on the forecasted productions from the three vendors.
+Your task is to analyze the data and present your conclusions from the data in a way you feel conveys the message in the strongest way.

-There is no limitation in terms of modeling techniques, feature engineering/cleaning, or extra data you may want to include.
+There is no limitation in terms of techniques, feature engineering/cleaning, or extra data you may want to include.
 If you do include extra data, please add this to the submission.
 Likewise, please add a `requirements.txt` file for any packages that are needed to run your code.

-If the model takes more than a couple of minutes to train on a normal laptop, then please add a method in the class to load a pre-trained model (e.g. by pickling it) and include the pickled model in the submission.

 We will evaluate:
-- Feature engineering and model creation
 - Code quality and any unit tests of your code you may wish to add.
+- Your ability to convey a meaningful and clear message from the data

 You will be asked to talk about and go through your solution which you can do just by going through your source code or in the form of a Jupyter notebook if that helps you present (we will look at